atisamhaq123/GLIX/README.md

 # GLIX

 A tkinter based web application designed in Python.
-You can call this a translator tool but it is actually much more that that.....
+You can call this a translator tool but it is actually much more that that.

 <h2>Features</h2>
 <h4>2.Translation in 18+ languages</h4>